kubernetes-sigs/kind/site/content/docs/user/configuration.md

 As a pre-requisite you install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) installed on the host.

 Using `devices` for GPU support requires Docker v25 or later.
-See notes on CDI Container Support [here.](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#container-device-interface-cdi-support)
+A [CDI specification](https://github.com/container-orchestrated-devices/container-device-interface) will need to be generated for your device.
+For Nvidia GPU devices see notes [here.](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#container-device-interface-cdi-support)

 GPU devices can be mapped to Kind node copntainers with the devices API: